templecloud/website/README.md

 - Avoid double-nested lists (they don't look good on mobile).
 - The word Figure (if it refers to a figure) should be written `Figure` (with a capital F).
 - All texts in figures should end with a dot (this is checked by the MD to HTML app).
-- While the main author of Scratchapixel makes an abusive use of smileys, avoid smileys within the content of the lessons please)).

 ### Markdown Rules